nimowairimu/Blog/README.md

 1. Inside the manage.py module change the config_name parameter from 'production' to 'development' ie app = create_app('production') should be app = create_app('development')
 `` ./start.sh`` To run the application on your local server

-## How Pitch App  works
-A user needs to sign up to the Pitch App
-A user the needs to sign in
-See the various categories there are of Pitches
-Give a vote for the Pitches
-Post their own Pitches in any category picked.

 ## Contacts Informantion
  - You can provide feedback or raise any issues/ bugs through my [Email](nimowairimu@gmail.com)